-Proposed Project Group: MAPC Proposed Projects FFY 2015 UPWP Staff Evaluation: N/A Proposed Project Staff: MAPC Selected for FFY 2015 UPWP: TBD Estimated Project Cost: \$35,000 - \$75,000 Proposed FFY 2015 Budget: TBD LRTP Themes Addressed: Environment; Livability Project Function: Support to Regional Transportation Stakeholders
+Proposed Project Group: MAPC Proposed Projects FFY 2015 UPWP Staff Evaluation: N/A

+Estimated Project Cost: \$35,000 - \$75,000 Proposed FFY 2015 Budget: TBD

+LRTP Themes Addressed: Environment; Livability

-MAPC will work with selected municipalities to develop local parking-management plans to provide better parking availability to stimulate local economic prosperity and to help municipalities plan for greater land use density with decreased parking ratios.
+MAPC would work with selected municipalities to develop local parking-management plans to provide better parking availability to stimulate local economic prosperity and to help municipalities plan for greater land use density with decreased parking ratios.
 The goal of this work program is to address the problems municipalities face from not managing their parking supply in commercial areas.
 This work would benefit local air quality and congestion by managing parking supply and demand and creating places where people can park once and then walk to multiple destinations.
 In locations where parking requirements can be reduced, the number of households with one or more vehicles could decline, which could result in higher percentages of walking, biking, and transit ridership.
 The work product for this project would include recommendations to municipalities in the form of a report.

-This activity would be covered under MAPC's Corridor and Subarea Planning Studies project group in the UPWP.
+This activity would be covered under MAPC's Alternative-Mode Planning and Coordination project group in the UPWP.